RadicalZephyr/maas/README.md

 # MAAS - Minecraft as a Service

+## Notice, this document is currently a giant TODO list, nothing is actually implemented yet.

 MAAS is a simple web application to assist you in launching a Minecraft server On-Demand.
 It sets up an [EC2] instance with the necessary software to run a Minecraft server, optionally pre-loads it